 Growing up on a pig farm in Iowa, I formed a connection with nature by drawing the birds I spotted in the woods.
 In college at Iowa State University, I was lucky to find the Biological/Pre-Medical Illustration program.
 There I could pursue technical drawing and learn about science and biology.
 The love of the outdoors continued to grow through annual camping trips to the Boundary Waters with my teachers and classmates, and internships with some of Iowa State’s best entomologists and biologists.

 I was accepted to graduate school but asked to wait a year to attend – which I happily accepted.
 In my year off, I studied ornithology, entomology, and took a three-month camping trip to Patagonia, Chile.
 There I collected rare crane flies, illustrated flora and fauna for National Parks, hiked the Andes mountains, and was introduced to permaculture farming.
 It was an incredible experience farming in a different hemisphere.

 Back in the states, I studied 2 years of medicine and illustration at the Art as Applied to Medicine Department at Johns Hopkins University.
-The first year I and five other students took human anatomy with the incoming medical students and learned a barrage of illustration techniques.
-The second year was more independent, and I learned how to manage projects and how to be a freelance illustrator.
+In the first year, we all took human anatomy with the incoming medical students and learned a barrage of illustration techniques.
+The second-year was more independent, and I learned how to manage projects with the help of the incredible staff at Hopkins.
 It was an intense learning environment, but I’m grateful for the bonds I developed with my fellow students.
 Living in Baltimore was a very different experience from Iowa, but I still managed to grow plants on my fire escape and get out and hike every now and then.

 Johns Hopkins University School of Medicine | 2016 – 2018